microsoft/qlib/docs/start/getdata.rst

 .. note:: In order to get the data, users need to initialize ``Qlib`` with `qlib.init` first.
 Please refer to `initialization <initialization.rst>`_.

-It is recommended to use the following code to initialize qlib:
+If user followed steps in `initialization <initialization.rst>`_ and downloaded the data, use should use following code to initialize qlib

 .. code-block:: python